SoundMindsAI/ai_examples/An_LLM_Query_Understanding_Service/README.md

 1. **ASGI Protocol Support**: Implements the ASGI specification, which is the asynchronous successor to WSGI, allowing for handling WebSockets, HTTP/2, and other protocols.

-2. **High Performance**: Built on uvloop (a fast drop-in replacement for asyncio's event loop) and httptools, making it one of the fastest Python servers available.
+2. **High Performance**: Built on uvloop and httptools, making it one of the fastest Python servers available.
+It handles the translation between HTTP requests and our application.

 3. **Reload Capability**: Offers automatic reloading during development when code changes are detected.